Survey Tips & Tricks

 Qtip: These values cannot have decimals.
 We have chosen 1 because it is the shortest period of time you can enter, but you are welcome to make changes to this timing where desired.

 Qtip: Make sure your look and feel settings do not have questions per page set to a specific number.
 There should be no page breaks between the only question in the survey and the timing question.
-See Add Page Break for more information on identifying page breaks.
+See Page Breaks for more information on identifying page breaks.

 Allowing Respondents to Redo Survey Sections